 Be sure to look for firms that have fiduciary investment advisors, a reputation for integrity and a demonstrated ability to help build and protect wealth.
 That usually means decades of experience, not just a few years.

 Where to get started?

-Here are previous articles to help you find a firm you can work with you to attain all that is important to you.
+Here are previous articles to assist with finding a firm you can work with to help you to attain all that is important to you.

 [i] Duggan, Wayne.
 Why Investing as an Individual Is So Difficult.
 MarketWatch, December 2019. https://www.marketwatch.com/story/why-investing-as-an-individual-is-so-difficult-2019-12-11

 [ii] Moss, Wes.
 Is It Worth the Money to Hire a Financial Advisor?.
 The Balance, November 2018. https://www.thebalance.com/should-you-hire-a-financial-advisor-4120717